mdevilliers/SignalR.RabbitMq/README.md

 FAQ
 ---

-The library uses the RabbitMq.Client for better or worse.
+The library uses EasyMQ.net as a sane wrapper of the RabbitMQ.Client